thomaskejser/modern-cmake/docs/blog.md

 Presents contain:

-- Options (under `cacheVariables`) - these control things like your toolchain and platform specific build settings
+- Options (under `cacheVariables`) - these control things like your toolchain and platform specific build settings.
-- Various directories - where does your build and install files go?
+- Various directories.
+Where does your build and install files go?
 - Toolchain and platforms used to build
-- Debug, Valgrind and other special build variants along with the settings required to make them
+- Debug, Valgrind and other special build variants along with the settings required to make them.

 ### Clion and `CMakePresets.json`